1.4 CEUs | Thursday–Friday, March 24–25

 - Quality control and assurance of deep foundations:

 - Techniques for evaluation of the installed end product

 - Evaluation of load tests

-- Methods for evaluating dynamic measurements for capacity including Case Method and CAPWAP
+- Methods for evaluating dynamic measurements including case method and CAPWAP

 - Pile driving evaluation

-- Capacity evaluation of cast in place piles
+- Capacity and integrity evaluations of cast in place shafts and piles

 - Bottom-Up load testing

 - Methods & evaluation of results

 - Summary and conclusions